Wiki · Organization · Last reviewed June 25, 2026

 The K2 report presented strong results on software-engineering and agentic benchmarks, including SWE-bench Verified, Tau2-Bench, ACEBench, LiveCodeBench, AIME 2025, and GPQA-Diamond.
 The important point is not that one benchmark number settles model quality.
 The point is that Moonshot became part of the live open-weight frontier where model architecture, training recipe, agent scaffold, and benchmark design all interact.

 The release also raised the usual ambiguity around "open source" language.
-Moonshot and Kimi pages often call Kimi K2.6 open-source, while Hugging Face model pages list a modified MIT license.
+Moonshot and Kimi pages often call Kimi K2.6 and Kimi K2.7 Code open-source, while Hugging Face model pages list a Modified MIT License.
 That license permits broad use but adds an attribution-style condition for very large commercial products or services.
 The more precise term is therefore open-weight with a permissive but modified license, unless discussing a particular repository and license text.

 Kimi K2 Thinking, released in November 2025, received a U.S. CAISI evaluation published by NIST in December 2025.
 CAISI found it was, at release time, the most capable model it had evaluated from a People's Republic of China-based developer, while still lagging leading U.S. models in several tested domains.
 CAISI also reported stronger censorship behavior in Chinese than in English, Spanish, or Arabic.

 In 2026, Moonshot positioned Kimi K2.5 and Kimi K2.6 around visual agentic intelligence, coding, long-horizon execution, and agent-swarm workflows.
-Official Kimi documentation states that K2.6 Agent Swarm coordinates up to 300 sub-agents and supports thousands of tool calls per task.
+Official Kimi documentation states that K2.6 Agent Swarm coordinates up to 300 sub-agents and supports more than 4,000 tool calls per task.
 Those figures are product architecture claims, not general proof of reliability.

 Business and Funding